debevv/camellia/README.md

 # camellia 💮 A lightweight hierarchical key-value store

 `camellia` is a Go library that implements a simple, hierarchical, persistent key-value store, backed by a SQLite database.
-It is paired to the `cml` command line utility, useful to read, write and import/export a `camellia` DB.
+It is paired with the `cml` command line utility, useful to read, write and import/export a `camellia` DB.
-The project was born to be part of a Linux embedded system as a system-wide settings registry, similar to the one found in Windows.
+The project was born to be the system-wide settings registry of a Linux embedded system, similar to the one found in Windows.

 - Library